-The timestamp in the data packet is a relative time in nanoseconds, which is defined as the packing time of the laser measurement data of the last channel in the data packet (packet end time), and its duration is less than 1 second.
-Therefore, to calculate the absolute end time of the data packet, it is necessary to obtain the 6-byte year, month, day, hour, minute and second information and the 4-byte nanosecond timestamp from the data packet first, and then combine the two to get the exact time when the data packet ends.
+The timestamp in the data packet is a relative time in microseconds, which is defined as the packing time of the laser measurement data of the last channel in the data packet (packet end time), and its duration is less than 1 second.
+Therefore, to calculate the absolute end time of the data packet, it is necessary to obtain the 1-byte second information and the 4-byte microsecond timestamp from the data packet first, and then obtain the year, month, day, hour and minute information of the UTC time from the device package.
+The combination of the three will be the exact time when the data packet ends.